mikenandi/auth-user-microservices/readme.md

 - The **User Management Microservice** sends messages to the **Auth Microservice** via TCP.
 - The **Auth Microservice** listens for commands like `create_user`, `update_user`, and processes them accordingly.

-## License

-This project is licensed under the MIT License.

----

-This README file gives a basic overview of how to set up, run, and interact with both the Auth and User Management microservices using Docker Compose.
-Let me know if you need further clarification or adjustments!